MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/1. Implementing Storage Solutions in Microsoft Azure/Implementing a Cloud Data Warehouse in Microsoft Azure Synapse Analytics.md

 <b> Implemening Partitions for a SQL Data Warehouse </b>

 <p> Table partitions enable you to divide your data into smaller groups of data.
 In most cases, table partitions are created on a date column.
 Partitioning can benefit data maintenance and query performance.
-Improve the efficiency and performance of loading data by use of partition deletion, switching and merging </p>
+Improve the efficiency and performance of loading data by the use of partition, deletion, switching and merging </p>

 <p> There are three types of table partitions </p>